Ncookiez/310-Cell-Project/README.md

 * **VoiceLoad.js**
   * loadVoice() - Function that is called by ChatBot.js when the window loads.
 This sets up the language toggle button.
-  * speal(phrase) - Function that is used to speak any string that is given to it with the currently selected language (English or French).
+  * speak(phrase) - Function that is used to speak any string that is given to it with the currently selected language (English or French).

 * **VoiceRecLoad.js**
   * loadVoiceRec() - Function that is called by ChatBot.js when the window loads.
 This sets up the speech input button and the voice recognition object.